 4. Sexting.
 It’s a well-known fact that teens have a weird sense of humor.
 Not only can they bully their peers, but they also can send nudes to each other just for fun.

 As those pics are shared via poorly secured channels, such as most social media apps, the risk of them getting into a predator’s hands increases.

 5. Sexual solicitation.
 Although many believe that sexual abuse is only possible if a kid befriends a predator, there is another source of danger.
 Peers of their age or adults can initiate sexual solicitation online.

-A majority of abuses are performed by males between the ages of 18 – 55.
-The worst thing is that victims willingly meet up with abusers, in most cases.
+Most abuses are performed by males between the ages of 18 – 55.
+The worst thing is that victims willingly meet up with abusers in most cases.

 6. Online predators.
 Police detect hundreds of thousands of online predators yearly.
 But only a few of them can be tracked and arrested.
-They continuously contact kids on social media, video game platforms, and forums with the purpose of getting sexual content.
+They continuously contact kids on social media, video game platforms, and forums to get sexual content.

 Unfortunately, kids who befriend them increase the risk of becoming victims of sexual exploitation.